FindYourStay

 |🛡️ Safe

 Honest 2026 safety guide for travellers visiting Sagamihara.
-Which areas need extra caution and where to stay instead.
+Which areas need extra caution, common scams to watch for, and safe neighbourhoods to stay instead.

 Areas That Need Extra Caution